jenran24/reading-notes/Code102ReadingNotes.md/RevisionsandtheCloud.md

 # Notes on This Exercise

-Quite honestly, I learned a lot and I hated it.
-I felt like I was just getting the hang of GitHub and feeling confident and this exercise was so confusing.
-I don't understand why ewe have the back and forth between programs.
-However, I am learning more about different shortcuts and how to create files.
-That part is interesting.
+Quite honestly, I learned a lot and it was a struggle.
+I understand the process for the most part, but I'm frustrated that I was just getting a grasp on GitHub and feeling confident there, then got thrown into a new program that takes many steps to do what I could have done on GitHub.
+I understand why there is a different process using Ubundu and VSCode, but I wish there was more practice with GitHub before being dropped into a new program.